viktorkombov/igniteui-angular-graphql/README.md

 # Ignite UI for Angular - Hierarchical Grid Integration with GraphQL

-This application is a sample demonstrating how Ignite UI for Angular Grid could work with GraphQL.
+This application is a sample demonstrating how the Ignite UI for Angular Hierarchical Grid could work with GraphQL.

 ## Build Setup